 Update Your Name

-You can submit changes to your name by filling out a Florida Voter Registration Application, which is available at the above link, or at any voter registration location.
+You can submit changes to your name by filling out a Florida Voter Registration Application, which is available at the above link, or at any of these locations.
 If you cannot obtain a registration form, contact us and we can send you a form by mail.
 Mark the Name Change box on the registration form and indicate your previous name in the appropriate place.
 Also be sure that you sign the form with your new name, not your old one.

 You may also change your name by submitting a signed, written notice indicating the change to our office.
 This notice must contain either your date of birth or your voter registration number.